Housing tax credits and reliefs

 Tax relief for tenants

 If you live in private rented accommodation and pay income tax, you may be eligible for tax relief on part of your rent.
 More information is available in our document on tax issues for tenants.
 This scheme only applies to people who were renting on 7 December 2010.

 Tax relief for landlords

 You can deduct the interest on money borrowed to purchase, improve or repair rented residential property when working out your rental income for tax purposes.

 You must show that you have registered all tenancies in the property with the Residential Tenancies Board (RTB).
 Interest can only be deducted during the period in which the property is let.

-For residential properties, this deduction is restricted to 75% of the interest accruing on loans.
+For residential properties, from 1 January 2017 this deduction is restricted to 80% of the interest accruing on loans (this rate was 75% in previous years).
 Interest is treated as accruing on a daily basis and the date the loan was taken out is not relevant.

 Since January 2016, landlords who rent residential property for 3 years to tenants getting social housing supports (called qualifying tenants) can deduct all of the interest that accrues during that 3-year period.
 Social housing supports include the Housing Assistance Payment, the Rental Accommodation Scheme and Rent Supplement.

 Landlords must submit an undertaking to the Residential Tenancies Board (RTB) stating that they commit to renting a residential property to qualifying tenants for 3 years.
 The RTB must register these undertakings in its Register of Tenancies.
 You can get the form for registering an undertaking on the RTB's website (pdf).